We Review Merchant Careers from First Direct Financial

 Quick Summary of Merchant Careers

-Pros: Merchant Careers seems to be a solid training program where you gain access to expert online materials and become a salesperson for a credit and debit card processor.
+The Good: Merchant Careers seems to be a solid training program where you gain access to expert online materials and become a salesperson for a credit and debit card processor.

-Cons: The training program offers no refund, and there is the possibility that the market is or will become oversaturated.
+The Bad: The training program offers no refund, and there is the possibility that the market is or will become oversaturated.
 Also, there is no guarantee that the training is sufficient to help you sell credit and debit card processing services.

-Our Recommendation: Merchant Careers might be worth a try if you already have some sales background.
+The Bottom Line: Merchant Careers might be worth a try if you already have some sales background.
 Otherwise, this program seems like it would be a lot of work.
 You may be interested in learning about our top recommendation on how to build a business.
 Best of all, it's free to get started.

 When you swipe your credit card at a store, restaurant or gas station, there are different systems that come together to process your transaction.
 There is the credit card company itself, which your merchant charges.
 There is also the credit card payment processor, which encrypts the transaction and enables the payment amount to be charged to the credit card company.